This skillet meatballs recipe is a complete one-dish dinner with potatoes, carrots, and peas.

 Directions:

-- Place all of the meatball ingredients in a medium bowl and mix them together until thoroughly combined.
+- Place the ground beef, onion, egg, flour, salt, and pepper in a medium bowl.
+Mix the ingredients together until thoroughly combined.

 - Form meatballs from the meat mixture..